Rock Star (2001 film): Plot

-In 1985, Pittsburgh resident Chris Cole is a fanatical admirer of a heavy metal band called Steel Dragon.
-By day, Chris is a photocopier technician and by night, he is the lead singer of a Steel Dragon tribute band called Blood Pollution (the name is taken from a Steel Dragon song).
+In 1985, Pittsburgh resident Chris Cole is a fanatical admirer of Steel Dragon, a heavy metal band.
+By day, Chris is a photocopier technician and by night, he is the lead singer of a Steel Dragon tribute band called Blood Pollution.

 Internal struggles among the actual Steel Dragon band members culminate in firing their lead singer, Bobby Beers, and the beginning of recruitment sessions to find a new vocalist.
-Chris experiences his strife with his Blood Pollution bandmates, particularly guitarist Rob Malcolm.
+Chris experiences strife with his Blood Pollution bandmates, particularly guitarist Rob Malcolm.
 During a show, Rob plays a guitar solo instead of following the note-for-note accuracy of the original Steel Dragon song.
 After Chris sabotages Rob's amplifier mid-song, there is a fight between the two onstage.
 The next day, Chris goes to rehearsal but discovers he has been replaced by his arch-rival Bradley, the erstwhile lead vocalist of another Steel Dragon tribute band.
-Rob and Chris argue, and Rob criticizes Chris for preferring to remain the singer in a tribute band rather than create his own music.
+Rob criticizes Chris for preferring to remain the singer in a tribute band rather than create his own music.

-One day, Chris receives an unexpected phone call from Steel Dragon's founder and rhythm guitarist, Kirk Cuddy, and is offered an audition for the band (thanks to two of Blood Pollution's groupies, who showed Kirk a videotape of one of Blood Pollution's concerts).
-After hanging up on Kirk once, thinking Rob is pranking him, Chris ecstatically agrees.
-At the studio, he meets the band, as well as them arguing with Beers, who is being kicked out for not turning up for recording sessions, missing gigs, and lackluster performances.
-Chris gives an outstanding performance of "We All Die Young" (a Steel Dragon song in the movie, but it is an actual song by Steelheart, whose lead vocalist, Miljenko Matijevic, provides Cole's singing voice for the film).
+Chris eventually receives a phone call from Steel Dragon's founder and rhythm guitarist, Kirk Cuddy, and is offered an audition for the band.
+After hanging up on Kirk once, thinking Rob is pranking him, Chris agrees.
+At the studio, he meets the band, as well as them arguing with Beers, who is being kicked out for not turning up for recording sessions, missing gigs, and lackluster performances with Beers revealing that he is gay.
+Chris gives a performance of "We All Die Young".
+(Note: A Steel Dragon song in the movie, but it is an actual song by Steelheart, whose lead vocalist, Miljenko Matijevic, provides Cole's singing voice for the film.)
 Chris joins the band as their new singer, adopting the stage name "Izzy."
-Following a successful debut concert with Steel Dragon, Izzy must face the pressures of his newfound fame and success.
-The band embarks on a lengthy tour, and Izzy experiences the excesses of the lifestyle.
-The group's road manager, Mats, is a sympathetic mentor to Izzy.
+The band embarks on a tour, and Izzy experiences the excesses of the lifestyle.
+The group's road manager, Mats, is a mentor to Izzy.